scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--config.php_Settings.md

 ## Nextcloud-snap, editing configuration file

-The configuration file may be edited by hand.
-Take good care to destinguish special characters, as a misplaced character can render your Nextcloud unusable.
+The configuration file can be edited manually.
+Take good care to destinguish special characters, as a misplaced character may render your Nextcloud unusable.
 So be sure to bachkup the original `config.php` file before editing.

 backup `config.php`
 ```